vitor-luis3301/Godot-Top-Down-Platformer/README.md

 ## How to run
 1. Copy the repository with `git clone https://github.com/vitor-luis3301/Godot-Top-Down-Platformer.git`
-2. Open .godot file in Godot
+2. Open the *project.godot* file in Godot

 ## License
 Whatever, take this repo and do whatever you wan't with it